MacLemon/CongressChecklist/README.md

 Have at least one trusted, working and tested VPN endpoint available for tunneling out of the congress network.
 If you don't have your own VPN server at your disposal ask friends you trust to help you out.
 If you do, ask your friends if they need a VPN endpoint and share!

 - [OpenVPN][16]
-- L2TP/IPSec
+- L2TP/IPSec/IKEv2
 - [SSH][18]
 - [SSHuttle][9]
 - [iodine][17] (DNS tunnel for those pesky for-pay captive portal WiFi networks)
 - [Tor/Vidalia][19]

+Don't use PPTP, IKEv1, PSK VPNs anymore.
+Make sure your VPN works with IP and Legacy IP without leaking DNS and other traffic.

-Also have those tunnels configured on ALL the devices you intend to use, and have it tested.
+Also have those tunnels configured on ALL the devices you intend to use on the local network of the venue, and have it tested.
 That includes your laptops, phones, tablets, servers, fridge, etc.

 ### Phones